Core excitations of uranyl in Cs$_{2}$UO$_{2}$Cl$_{4}$ from relativistic embedded damped-response time-dependent density functional theory calculations: Results and Discussion

 \subsubsection{Features in the X-ray absorption spectra}

 The absorption spectrum of the Cs$_2$UO$_2$Cl$_4$ crystal has been utilized in multiple studies as a tool to examine the electric properties of the uranyl(VI) ion in diverse environments, including one- and two-photon absorption at visible light \cite{denning1976electronic,barker1992applications}.
 The X-ray Absorption Near Edge Structure (XANES) spectrum at the oxygen K-edge of Cs$_2$UO$_2$Cl$_4$ was first reported by~~\citet{denning2002covalency} in the early 2000s, and the High Energy Resolution Fluorescence Detection (HERFD) spectra at the uranium M$_4$- and L$_3$-edges of Cs$_2$UO$_2$Cl$_4$ was reported by~~\citet{vitova2015polarization} in the past decade.
-In Figure \ref{fig:4c2cntosuo2cl4}, we compare the experimental data with our simulations.

-As previously reported by~~\citet{denning2002covalency}, the O K-edge absorption spectrum exhibits three prominent features (spectra \textbf{a} in Figure \ref{fig:4c2cntosuo2cl4}), identified as (\textbf{T1}) a low-intensity pre-edge feature at 531.4 eV corresponding to an O 1s $\rightarrow$ $\pi_{u}^{*}$ transition, followed by (\textbf{T2}) an intermediate-intensity pre-edge feature around 534.1 eV, arising from an O 1s $\rightarrow$ $\sigma_{u}^{*}$ transition, and (\textbf{T3}) the white-line feature at 536.5 eV, where an O 1s $\rightarrow$ 2 $\pi_{g}^{*}$ transition is observed.
+As previously reported by~~\citet{denning2002covalency}, the O K-edge absorption spectrum (Figure \ref{fig:poldep} \textbf{a}) exhibits three prominent features identified as (\textbf{T1}) a low-intensity pre-edge feature at 531.4 eV corresponding to an O 1s $\rightarrow$ $\pi_{u}^{*}$ transition, followed by (\textbf{T2}) an intermediate-intensity pre-edge feature around 534.1 eV, arising from an O 1s $\rightarrow$ $\sigma_{u}^{*}$ transition, and (\textbf{T3}) the white-line feature at 536.5 eV, where an O 1s $\rightarrow \pi_{g}^{*}$ transition is observed.

 Using the HERFD mode for the evaluation of the U M$_4$-edge spectra it is possible to achieve experimental spectral widths below the natural core-hole lifetime broadening of approximately 4 eV.
-As a result, the high-resolution U M$_4$-edge spectra in Cs$_2$UO$_2$Cl$_4$ exhibit three well-defined features (spectra \textbf{b} in Figure \ref{fig:4c2cntosuo2cl4}), which have been reported in previous studies \cite{vitova2015polarization,kvashnina2022high}: (\textbf{T4}) a U 3d$_{5/2u}$ $\rightarrow$ 5f $\delta_{u}$ and U 3d$_{5/2u}$ $\rightarrow$ 5f $\phi_{u}$ excitation observed at 3726.4 eV, (\textbf{T5}) a U 3d$_{5/2u}$ $\rightarrow$ 5f $\pi_{u}^{*}$ resonance at 3728.6 eV, and a satellite peak (\textbf{T6}) U 3d$_{5/2u}$ $\rightarrow$ 5f $\sigma_{u}^{*}$ at 3732.3 eV.
+As a result, the high-resolution U M$_4$-edge spectra in Cs$_2$UO$_2$Cl$_4$ exhibit three well-defined features (Figure \ref{fig:poldep} \textbf{b}), which have been reported in previous studies \cite{vitova2015polarization,kvashnina2022high}: (\textbf{T4}) a U 3d$_{5/2g}$ $\rightarrow$ 5f${\delta_{u}}$ and U 3d$_{5/2g}$ $\rightarrow$ 5f${\phi_{u}}$ excitation observed at 3726.4 eV, (\textbf{T5}) a U 3d$_{5/2g}$ $\rightarrow$ 5f${\pi_{u}^{*}}$ resonance at 3728.6 eV, and a satellite peak (\textbf{T6}) U 3d$_{5/2g}$ $\rightarrow$ 5f${\sigma_{u}^{*}}$ at 3732.3 eV.

+Interpreting the spectra at the U L$_3$-edge (Figure \ref{fig:poldep} \textbf{c}) remains challenging due to the significant core-hole lifetime width spanned in this absorption edge, which extends between 7.4 -- 8.4 eV \cite{campbell2001widths,krause1979naturcal}.
+This results in a significant portion of the spectral content being obscured.